-If you’re on this page, it’s probably the holiday season and you’re looking for an impressive roasted bird recipe for your guests!
-I’ve got you covered with an incredibly easy and delicious duck recipe!
 A slow, oven-roasted duck is a great alternative to the traditional turkey for your Thanksgiving or Christmas dinner.
-You’ll love this simple recipe for duck stuffed with garlic, thyme and shallots yields a flavorful and juicy bird!
+You’ll love this simple roasted duck recipe, stuffed with garlic, thyme and shallots yields a flavorful and juicy bird!
 Enjoy this slow-roasted duck with my ‘Kale Pomegranate Salad’ and delicious ‘Mashed Sweet Potatoes’!

 Here are the ingredients you’ll need for this slow-roasted duck recipe: